Hidden-Histories/Public-Resources/documentation/UsingARpoiseApp.md

 - Start the ARpoise app.

-- Double click on the ARpoise logo menu button.
+- Double click on the **ARpoise logo menu button.**

 ![Arpoise Fixed Position Wesley United](images/Arpoise_FixedPositionWesleyUnited_800w.png)

-- Tap the Lat and Lon fields and enter the decimal values you found in Google Maps.
+- Tap the **Lat and Lon fields** and enter the decimal values you found in Google Maps.

-- Click Activate Fixed Position.
+- Click **Activate Fixed Position.*

-- Click OK.
+- Click **OK.**

+#### This layer should appear in the available layers list - with other nearby layers too

 The layers should then appear in your list of nearby augment layers.
+Since GPS is only accurate to about +/1 20 meters, you will see other layers that are nearby as well.

 Select one of the layers ...

-. ... and you should see the augments layered over your own surroundings!
-Look all around you -  they are also above and below you!
+... and you should see the augments layered over your own surroundings!